Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction

-\begin{thm} Let $(\nabla^\alpha,\phi)$ be a projective pair, on a projective surface $(N,[D])$, whose gauge group is a subgroup of $\Diff_{\!2}$ and such that the image of $\phi$ spans each tangent space of the associated surface bundle $M$.
-Then $M$ is naturally equipped with a selfdual conformal $4$-structure for which $M\to N$ is a selfdual $\beta$-surface foliation. \end{thm} \begin{proof} This is simply a matter of reversing the above arguments.
-The pullback of $M\to N$ to $\Proj(TN)$ is a $5$-manifold $F$ fibering over $M$ with $\CP1$ fibres.
-The pullback of $\nabla^\alpha$ to $F$ gives a lift of the projective spray to line subbundle $\vspan{L_1}\subset TF$, $\phi$ defines another line subbundle $\vspan{L_0}$ and the projective pair equation on $(\nabla^\alpha,\phi)$ is equivalent to the involutivity of $\vspan{\{L_0,L_1\}}$.
-By construction $L_0$ and $L_1$ have the form~\eqref{lax} in a suitable trivialization.
-Hence the associated frame on $M$ determines a selfdual conformal structure~\cite{Pen:nlg}, and it is easy to see that the fibres of $M\to N$ form a $\beta$-surface foliation.
-By construction, there is a lift of this foliation to the correspondence space $F$ which is Lie-preserved by the Lax pair.
-Hence there is a Lie lift of the Lax pair to the area line bundle over the (lifted) foliation.
-This defines the selfdual connection realizing $M\to N$ as a selfdual $\beta$-surface foliation.
-(This is essentially the Penrose--Ward transform in the twistor theory for selfdual $\beta$-surface foliations which I have already enunciated.) \end{proof} In the complex and real analytic categories, every selfdual space with a selfdual $\beta$-surface foliation arises locally in this way.
-To check the same holds in the smooth category, it is enough to show that any selfdual $\beta$-surface foliation has a lift to $F$ of the form above.
+\begin{proof} This is simply a~matter of reversing the above arguments.
+The pullback of $M\to N$ to ${\rm P}(TN)$ is a~$5$-manifold $F$ f\/ibering over $M$ with ${\mathbb{C}}{\rm P}^1$ f\/ibres.
+The pullback of $\nabla^\alpha$ to $F$ gives a~lift of the projective spray to line subbundle $\vspan{L_1}\subset TF$, $\phi$ def\/ines another line subbundle~$\vspan{L_0}$ and the projective pair equation on $(\nabla^\alpha,\phi)$ is equivalent to the involutivity of $\vspan{\{L_0,L_1\}}$.
+By construction~$L_0$ and $L_1$ have the form~\eqref{lax} in a~suitable trivialization.
+Hence the associated frame on $M$ determines a~selfdual conformal structure~\cite{Pen:nlg}, and it is easy to see that the f\/ibres of $M\to N$ form a~$\beta$-surface foliation.
+By construction, there is a~lift of this foliation to the correspondence space $F$ which is Lie-preserved by the Lax pair.
+Hence there is a~Lie lift of the Lax pair to the area line bundle over the (lifted) foliation.
+This def\/ines the selfdual connection realizing $M\to N$ as a~selfdual $\beta$-surface foliation.
+(This is essentially the Penrose--Ward transform in the twistor theory for selfdual $\beta$-surface foliations which I have already enunciated.) \end{proof}

+In the complex and real analytic categories, every selfdual space with a~selfdual $\beta$-surface foliation arises locally in this way.
+To check the same holds in the smooth category, it is enough to show that any selfdual $\beta$-surface foliation has a~lift to $F$ of the form above.